hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Create Link

-Use the `$mdm-create-link` operation to create a GoldenRecord-to-SourceRecord mdm link without the need for any matching data within the two resources.
+Use the `$mdm-create-link` operation to create an MDM link from a Golden Resource to a Target Resource without the need for any pre-existing matching data within the two resources.
 This operation takes the following parameters:

 <table class="table table-striped table-condensed">
     <thead>